josecrdz1999/cosasfeas/README.md

 _[⬆ Back to Top](#table-of-contents)_

 249.  ### Question249
-What are reasons to automate the Software build process? (choose the best two answers)
+What are two reasons to automate the Software build process? (choose the best two answers)

 - [x] Automation improves the quality of Software by making builds less error-prone.
 - [ ] Code Reviews are much faster if you automate your build.